Allen Doone

-Allen Doone (Edward Allen) (3 Sep 1878 – 4 May 1948) was an American tenor and comic actor who specialised in Irish romantic dramas.
+Allen Doone (Edward Allen) (3 September 1878 – 4 May 1948) was an American tenor and comic actor who specialised in Irish romantic dramas.
 Doone was born in Amboy, Illinois, to Irish immigrants Kate and James Allen.

 From 1909 to 1938, Allen had his own theatre company in Australia.
 He moved back to the USA where he died.
+At the time of his death, he was married to actress Edna Keeley.

 He starred in the feature film The Rebel (1915).